AdobeDocs/release-notes.en/current.md

 * **Actions Center** &ndash; Subscribe to email notifications that alert you when critical incidents happen requiring immediate action, and also with personalized recommendations to optimize your site.
 Actions Center serves as a hub where you can review these alerts, such as blocked replication queues or expiring credentials, and mark them as resolved.
 * **CDN and WAF Rules early adopter program** &ndash; Filter traffic at the CDN based on:

-  * request headers and properties (for example, IP address)
+  * Request headers and properties (for example, IP address)
-  * traffic patterns known to be associated with malicious traffic
+  * Traffic patterns known to be associated with malicious traffic

   Interested in trying out the feature and sharing feedback?
 To learn more about the early adopter program, send an email to [aemcs-waf-adopter@adobe.com](mailto:aemcs-waf-adopter@adobe.com) from your official email ID.
 Space is limited.